OpenEarable/open-earable/README.md

 With this minimum sketch, all internal functionality is activated and OpenEarable becomes controllable via our [Dashboard](https://github.com/OpenEarable/dashboard), via [EdgeML](https://edge-ml.org/), and via the BLE API.

-### Defaults
-Since the SD card is used to facilitate the audio functionality and sensor data logging, certain file name defaults are already set in the firmware.
-- Audio playback: "Play.wav"
-- Audio recording: "Recording.wav"
-- Date logging: "Log.csv"

-Note that for the data logging ".csv" file format is used.
-The standardized header format is:

-`ID, TIMESTAMP, Data1, Data2, Data3, Data4, Data5, Data6, Data7, Data8, Data9`

 ### Dashboard

 OpenEarable can be directly connected to our [Dashboard](https://github.com/OpenEarable/dashboard).